 - nimble enough- that includes nothing to prohibit compound backing turns (no tow)

-- powerful enough- ok, build the vehicle towable capable just in case we find something big and want to take it with us
+- powerful enough- ok, build the vehicle tow capable just in case we find something big and want to take it with us

 What RVs did not work for us?
 All trailers, truck campers, class As and class Cs.
 What RVs did work for us?
-Any class B with all wheel drive (AWD) or 4 wheel drive (4WD).
-(Class B RVs are passenger and cargo van conversions where the factory chassis van body is not modified by widening.
-That would transform a class B RV into a class C RV.
-By the way, there is no such thing as a class B+ RV.)
+Any class B with either all wheel drive (AWD) or 4 wheel drive (4WD).

 - self sufficient, off-the-grid systems operation- no ‘hookups’ required

 - comfortable sleep arrangement- no crawling or climbing or bridging